AIBiology/aibiology.github.io/index.md

 ## Course Policies

-### HyFlex information

-This course consists of four sections (two each for undergraduate and graduate students), online and face-to-face, which are simultaneous, i.e., they occur at the same meeting days and times.
-This means that some students in our class, and the instructors, will be participating from the assigned classroom, while others will be participating remotely (e.g., via Zoom) from their preferred location.

-As this is a new format for us, we want to ensure that you are aware of the following:

-* This course has been assigned a physical classroom with enough capacity to maintain physical distancing (6 feet between individuals) requirements.
-Please utilize designated seats and maintain appropriate spacing between students.
-Please do not move desks or stations.
-Since our rooms hold significantly fewer students than normal, the number of students in the classroom will be quite small – there will be 10 students in person, with the remaining participating online.
-* Students who have signed up for the in-person section are expected to attend class on every scheduled meeting day and time, as indicated in the course syllabus.
-Likewise, students who signed up for the online section are expected to attend class virtually on every scheduled meeting day and time, as indicated in the course syllabus.
-* In-person students (and faculty) are required to wear approved face coverings at all times during class and within buildings, and to maintain physical distancing of at least six feet at all times.
-Following and enforcing these policies and requirements are all of our responsibility.
-Failure to do so will lead to a report to the Office of Student Conduct and Conflict Resolution.
-* Face-to-face students and instructors are expected to clean their spaces (desks, chairs, podium) at the end of every class period.
-Sanitizing supplies are available in the classroom.
-* Technology in the classrooms has been updated, but is still insufficient to allow communication between face-to-face and virtual students.
-The instructors will be the only ones able to communicate with both populations, but will have to do so while remaining behind the podium (due to microphone placement).
-The instructor will have to repeat any questions or comments from face-to-face students for the benefit of the virtual students.
-* If face-to-face students wish to join the Zoom call from the classroom, they will have to provide their own computers and, crucially, headsets, in order to avoid interference from the various microphones.
-* Instructors will make every effort to incorporate both cohorts of students simultaneously, although this will require a lot of trial and error and a great deal of patience on all our parts.

-This will be a different experience for all of us, but we are doing our best to comply with university mandates while still fulfilling the goals and objectives of our courses and providing you with the best possible educational experience.
-We appreciate your understanding.

-## Online COVID-19 policies

-Our class sessions may be audio visually recorded for students in the class to refer back and for enrolled students who are unable to attend live.
-Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
-If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
-Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
-If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
-Chats should be directed privately to the instructor.
-As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.

 ### Class Attendance and Makeup Policy

 Requirements for class attendance and makeup assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: [https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/](https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/)

-If you are experiencing COVID-19 symptoms ([click here for guidance from the CDC on symptoms of coronavirus](https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html)), please use the UF Health screening system and follow the instructions on whether you are able to attend class.
-[Click here for UF Health guidance on what to do if you have been exposed to or are experiencing Covid-19 symptoms](https://coronavirus.ufhealth.org/screen-test-protect/covid-19-exposure-and-symptoms-who-do-i-call-if/).
-Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.
-Refer to the above link for more information on the university’s attendance policy.

-In general, we do not take attendance.
-You are all adults and we assume you are taking the class the learn. **The best way to learn is to regularly attend class.** We are sure students will miss class for various reasons.
-We are happy to help you catch up.
-If you regularly miss class and fall behind, we may ask that you hold questions on content you have missed until after class, or ask that you coordinate a time to go over the content.
-We will make every effort to record and post all classes to help those that miss classes.
+In general, I do not take attendance.
+You are all adults and I assume you are taking the class the learn. **The best way to learn is to regularly attend class.** I are sure students will miss class for various reasons.
+I am happy to help you catch up.
+If you regularly miss class and fall behind, I may ask that you hold questions on content you have missed until after class, or ask that you coordinate a time to go over the content.
+I will make every effort to record and post all classes to help those that miss classes.

 ### Quiz and Assignment Policy